AliceO2Group/AliceO2/Detectors/TRD/reconstruction/README.md

             This takes in the data from the CRU, optionally compresses it or sends it raw out to the epn via workflows.
     - epn :
         - o2-trd-rawreader
+            Take the piped in raw data and unpacks it to a vector tracklets/digits/triggerrecords.

 - Generate raw data from montecarlo:
 ```